Sovereign AI for America: Why the Pentagon and Fortune 500 Need On-Prem Intelligence

 The Defense Innovation Unit and the Chief Digital and Artificial Intelligence Office (CDAO) have spent billions trying to bridge this gap.
 The result is a patchwork of isolated AI experiments that cannot scale because the underlying data infrastructure does not exist.
 Raw intelligence, logistics data, maintenance records, and operational telemetry sit in disconnected silos across every branch of the armed forces — Army, Navy, Air Force, Marines, Space Force, and Coast Guard.

 What the Pentagon needs is not another AI model.
-It needs a context layer that can read metadata from classified systems, generate decision-support signals, and operate within sovereign infrastructure — with the raw data held inside approved environments.
+It needs a context layer that can read metadata from classified systems, generate decision-support signals, and operate entirely within sovereign infrastructure — with zero data movement and zero external dependencies.

 America’s largest public companies are drowning in data they cannot use.
 Consider the scale: